S.A.M.B.A. : Systems Approach to Maladaptive Behaviour & Antisociality

 - reinforcement-based learning and decision-making in different types of offender populations.

 - subjective preferences for reward in offender populations.

-- the impact of yoga and meditation on cognition and epigenetics in offenders.
+- the impact of yoga and meditation on cognition, brain and epigenetics in offenders.